yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0"
 ></iframe>

 The plot above shows the distribution of simulated F1 score differences across 1000 permutation trials.
 The dashed line represents our observed difference of -0.017, which falls well within the center of the simulated distribution.
-This visually confirms that the difference between explicit and non-explicit tracks is well within what we'd expect by random chance — supporting our conclusion that the model is fair across these two groups.
+This visually confirms that the difference between explicit and non-explicit tracks is well within what we'd expect by random chance (p-value = 0.407) — supporting our conclusion that the model is fair across these two groups.

 ## Conclusion
 In this project, we built a binary classifier to predict whether a Spotify track is popular using its audio features, genre, and metadata.
 Starting from a simple baseline model using only `danceability` and `track_genre` (F1: 0.630), we improved performance significantly through feature engineering, adding more audio features, and hyperparameter tuning, reaching a final F1 score of 0.745.